Naturalization and Citizenship

 Effect of Criminal Convictions, Charges, Arrests, DUI DWI and Other Problems with Law on Your Naturalization Case

 One other common mistake is when asylees fail to disclose their arrests or detentions when applying for citizenship.
-The form N-400 asks for information about all arrests, citations, and detentions anywhere in the world, not just in the United States.
-And often, the applicants who got their green-cards based on asylum, forget to list their arrests or detentions in their home countries.
-The asylum-based green-card holders must know that, when they apply for citizenship, the USCIS re-reviews and re-checks all of their prior immigration history, comparing the information in their asylum applications to the information provided in the green-card applications and citizenship applications.
-And if there discrepancies, the USCIS may reconsider or even revoke the applicant’s asylum status.
-Before approving the citizenship application, the USCIS will go through the applicant’s entire immigration history one last time.
-Therefore, the task of preparing forms and documents for naturalization should not be taken lightly, especially if you got your green-card through asylum.
+Form N-400 asks for information about all arrests, citations, and detentions anywhere in the world, not just in the US.
+And often, the applicants who got their green cards based on asylum, forget to list their arrests or detentions in their home countries.
+The asylum-based green card holders must know that, when they apply for citizenship, the USCIS re-reviews and re-checks all of their prior immigration history, comparing the information in their asylum applications to the information provided in the green card applications and citizenship applications.
+And if there are discrepancies, USCIS may reconsider or even revoke the applicant’s asylum status.
+Before approving the citizenship application, USCIS will go through the applicant’s entire immigration history one last time.
+Therefore, the task of preparing forms and documents for naturalization and citizenship should not be taken lightly, especially if you got your green card through asylum.

-The USCIS may also deny your application.
-(For example, your application may be denied if the USCIS discovers that you have lied on your application and/or during your interview, or that you have not fully disclosed information about your criminal records.)
-In this case you will receive a denial letter explaining why your application was denied.
+USCIS may also deny your application.
+(For example, your application may be denied if USCIS discovers that you have lied on your application and/or during your interview, or that you have not fully disclosed information about your criminal records.)
+In this case yu will receive a denial letter explaining why your application was denied.
 If you feel that USCIS was wrong to deny you citizenship, you may request a hearing with a USCIS officer within 30 days after you receive a denial letter.
-If, after an appeal hearing with USCIS, you still believe you have been wrongly denied naturalization, you may file a petition for a new review of your application in U.S. District Court.
-In some cases, if the USCIS denies your application, you may reapply for naturalization.
-If you are denied because you failed the English or civics test, you may reapply whenever you believe you have learned enough English or civics to pass both tests.
+If, after an appeal hearing with USCIS, you still believe you have been wrongly denied naturalization, you may file a petition for a new review of your application in a US District Court.
+In some cases, if USCIS denies your application, you may reapply for naturalization.
+If you are denied naturalization and citizenship because you failed the English or civics test, you may reapply whenever you believe you have learned enough English or civics to pass both tests.

 Attorneys at I.S.
-Law Firm have helped many permanent residents become U.S. citizens.
-If you are interested in applying for naturalization and want to avoid anxiety and uncertainty about your case, please contact us at +1-703-527-1779 or via e-mail: [email protected].
+Law Firm offer US citizenship and naturalization services, and have helped many permanent residents become US citizens.
+If you are interested in applying for naturalization and citizenship and want to avoid anxiety and uncertainty about your case, please contact us at +1-703-527-1779 or via e-mail: [email protected].